alan-turing-institute/climate-informatics-2024/submit.md

 ### Publication of conference proceedings

-The accepted full paper <mark> and extended abstract submissions</mark>will be considered for inclusion in an open-access, peer-reviewed special collection in the journal [Environmental Data Science](https://www.cambridge.org/core/journals/environmental-data-science).
+The accepted full papers will be considered for inclusion in an open-access, peer-reviewed special collection in the journal [Environmental Data Science](https://www.cambridge.org/core/journals/environmental-data-science).
-We are grateful for the support of Cambridge University Press in delivering the conference proceedings of Climate Informatics since <mark>date?</mark>.
+We are grateful for the support of Cambridge University Press in delivering the conference proceedings of Climate Informatics.